-- Eat it without the almond butter on top or spread the almond butter over right away.
+- Serve it without the almond butter on top or spread the almond butter over right away.
 Make sure to let it cool for about 30 minutes before slicing and handling so it sets.
-If you let the brownies cool first, heat the almond butter in the microwave for 10 seconds then drizzle on top.
+If you let the brownies cool first, heat the almond butter in the microwave for 10 seconds then drizzle on top right before serving.

 |Amount Per Serving|

 |Total Fat 31 g||47 %|